devbisme/WireIt/README.md

 ### The WireIt Tool

-This tool is used to create an *airwire* between two or more pads.
+This tool is connects pads to nets.
 It is used as follows:

 1. Select one or more pads on the PCB using the shift-click mouse operation.